 I am an American biologist slowly morphing into a science-nature-adventure writer.
-I am ultimately interested in man’s relationships with the natural world, and I mainly write about wildlife research and conservation, the environment, and travel to wild (and some not-so-wild) places.
+I am ultimately interested in our relationships with the natural world, and I mainly write features about wildlife research and conservation, the environment, and travel in wild (and some not-so-wild) places.

 I was born and raised in the small town of Titusville, Pennsylvania.
 Titusville’s main claim to fame is the world’s first oil well, drilled by Colonel Edwin L. Drake in 1859.
 Ida Tarbell, a muckraker of note, also called Titusville home for a number of years.